kubectl port-forward: Kubernetes Port Forwarding Guide

 Specify Local IP Address for Port Forwarding

-Listen to the local port using the defined IP and forward to the resource port by typing:
+Listen to the local port using the specified IP address and forward to the resource port by typing:

 Port forwarding by listening to a specific local address.